Waleed-BS/Readable/README.md

 Readable is a post and comment responsive Single-Page app.
 Users can create posts under a chosen category, comment on posts, edit/delete or vote on posts or comments, and sort posts or comments by time or votes.

-## Installing Dependencies and Starting The API Server
+## Install Dependencies and Start The API Server:

 ```
 $ cd Readable/api-server